osrsbox/osrsbox.github.io/_posts/2018-08-10-writing-runelite-plugins-part-1-building.md

 After finishing the configuration of IntelliJ and RuneLite, the building of the project is relatively straightforward.
 This is because we have already made all the required configurations.

 The key thing here: make sure you are on the _Build_ configuration.
-This can be selected using the configuration drop down menu in the IntelliJ IDE.
-This can be found in the top menu bar, and has a cog icon next to it (check the image below for an example).
+This can be selected using the configuration drop-down menu in the IntelliJ IDE.
+This can be found in the top menu bar and has a cog icon next to it (check the image below for an example).

 After selecting the _Build_ configuration, we need to just _Run_ the build process specified by the Maven project.
 You can use a variety of methods achieve this:

 - Left-click the green arrow icon next to the configuration menu
 - Navigate to _Run_, then select _Run 'Build'_
-- Or simple use the shortcut hot keys `Shift` + `F10`
+- Or simply use the shortcut hotkeys `Shift` + `F10`

 {% include figure.html path="blog/runelite-part1/building-runelite.png" alt="Building RuneLite" %}